Can You Save Your House If You File Bankruptcy?

 The actual filing of a bankruptcy case automatically stops the foreclosure sale of your home.
 No action by a judge is necessary – the simple act of filing the case stops the foreclosure.

-However, our office has developed a much better procedure that enables our clients to save their homes.
-We stop foreclosures by filing a Chapter 7 bankruptcy case.
-Instead of filing a Chapter 13 bankruptcy case that requires our clients to stay in an active case for up to five years with their wages and income tax refunds garnished to pay their past due mortgage payments and other debts, a Chapter 7 case stops the foreclosure sale, discharges their unsecured debt and requires no wage garnishment.
-Immediately after filing the Chapter 7 case, we begin working on a home loan modification with the client.
-In the modification application, we request that the interest rate be reduced, the years to repay the loan be extended and even the debt owed to the lender be reduced if the home is worth less than the debt owed to the mortgage company.
+However, as a bankruptcy attorney, Erin has developed a much better procedure that enables her clients to save their homes.
+She stops foreclosures by filing a Chapter 7 bankruptcy case.
+Instead of filing a Chapter 13 bankruptcy case that requires her clients to stay in an active case for up to five years with their wages and income tax refunds garnished to pay their past-due mortgage payments and other debts, a Chapter 7 case stops the foreclosure sale, discharges their unsecured debt and requires no wage garnishment.
+Immediately after filing the Chapter 7 case, Erin begins working on a home loan modification with the client.
+In the modification application, she will request that the interest rate be reduced, the years to repay the loan be extended and even the debt owed to the lender be reduced if the home is worth less than the debt owed to the mortgage company.
 The past due payments are amortized over the new life of the modified loan.
 This enables the home to become much more affordable and the ability to save the home is greatly increased.

-If an attorney has suggested that a Chapter 13 wage garnishment case is the only way to save your home, please call our office for a free consultation and let us explore Chapter 7 and a home modification request to save your home.
+If an attorney has suggested that a Chapter 13 wage garnishment case is the only way to save your home, please call the firm for a free consultation and let Erin Shank explore Chapter 7 and a home modification request to save your home.
 This process has worked successfully for hundreds of our clients.
-We offer a free consultation.
 Don’t delay if you want to save your home!